-- Chemical safety

-- Hazardous waste

-- Training documentation

 - Personal protective equipment

 - Emergency and safety information

 - Emergency equipment

 - Fire and life safety

 - Engineering controls

-A copy of the Laboratory Safety Assessment form is available upon request.
+A copy of the Laboratory Safety Assessment form is available on the CaLS website.

-EHSS does its best to coordinate a time to conduct the assessment with the laboratory safety coordinator or principal investigator.
-EHSS may perform surprise assessments as deemed necessary.
+CaLS does its best to coordinate a time to conduct the assessment with the laboratory safety coordinator or principal investigator.
+CaLS may perform surprise assessments as deemed necessary.